mossberg/awd/vim_reference.md

 `<command>` is the command you need help with, and press enter.
 This will bring up VIM's extensive documentation on that command or functionality.

+### Selecting Text

+Text selection is done in VIM's visual mode.
+Press `v` to enter Visual mode from Normal mode, then use any previous movement command to select text in that direction.
+Once you've selected the desired text, use any previous action command to perform that action on that text.
+For example, after selecting text, `d` will delete it, `y` will copy it, etc.

 #### Summary

 > Reminder: This is not a comprehensive list of *all* VIM commands, just common